pachico/magoo/README.md

 [![Build Status](https://travis-ci.org/pachico/magoo.svg?branch=master)](https://travis-ci.org/pachico/magoo) [![codecov.io](https://codecov.io/github/pachico/magoo/coverage.svg?branch=master)](https://codecov.io/github/pachico/magoo?branch=master)

 Magoo will mask sensitive data out of strings.
-This might be useful, for loging user input.
+This might be useful, for instance, to log sensitive user input.
-It comes with CreditCard and Email data masking, but you can inject custom classes as long as they implement a simple interface.
+It comes with credit card and email data masking, but you can inject custom classes as long as they implement a simple interface.

 (If you have suggestions about built-in masks, **please let me know**!)